THE MAGAZINE

 A Murderous Artist Pardoned by the Pope: Benvenuto Cellini and the Art of Punishment

-Renaissance artist Benvenuto Cellini was an award-winning goldsmith and sculptor lauded by Pope Clement VII.
-But he was also vengeful and violent, supposedly decapitating the man who killed his brother and stabbing his rival goldsmith Pompeo de Capitaneis to death.
+Renaissance artist Benvenuto Cellini was an award-winning goldsmith and sculptor lauded by Pope Clement VII—and also a man who killed more than once.
+He supposedly decapitated his brother’s murderer and stabbed his rival Pompeo de Capitaneis to death.
 Did he receive the punishment he deserved?
 No. Read on to find out why.

 Taking the Scenic Route: A Timeline of Landscape Painting